 40.50 Migrants sponsored under Tier 2 and Tier 5 may do courses of study.
-There is no limit on the number of hours they can study or level of course they undertake, however, we would expect that any study done does not affect their ability to carry out the job they have been employed to do.
-If they are intending on studying a discipline covered by Appendix 6 to the Immigration Rules and are 18 years of age or over, they must obtain an Academic Technology Approval Scheme (ATAS) clearance certificate from the Counter-Proliferation Department of the Foreign and Commonwealth Office about this course, prior to commencing their study.
-Study may be undertaken anywhere the migrant chooses and does not have to be with a Tier 4 sponsor that is approved by us and has been given a licence to bring students to the UK under Tier 4.
+There is no limit on the number of hours they can study or level of course they undertake.
+However, we would expect that any study done does not affect their ability to carry out the job they have been employed to do.
+If they intend to study a discipline listed in Appendix 6 to the Immigration Rules and are 18 years of age or over, they must obtain an Academic Technology Approval Scheme (ATAS) clearance certificate in respect of this course from the Counter-Proliferation Department of the Foreign and Commonwealth Office prior to commencing their study.
+Study may be undertaken anywhere the migrant chooses and does not have to be with a licensed Tier 4 sponsor.